 Lin Wan-mei Freelance Translator (Taiwan)

-Chang Hsiu-jung
+Chang Hsiu-yung

-Previously served as an Adjunct Assistant Professor in the Department of East Asian Studies at National Taiwan Normal University and as an Adjunct Assistant Professor at the Center for General Education, University of Taipei.
-Currently serves as an Associate Professor in the Department of Korean Language and Literature at Chinese Culture University, Convener of the Korean Language Group for Senior High School Second Foreign Language Education under the K-12 Education Administration, Ministry of Education, Board Member of the Korean Studies Association of the Republic of China, and Editorial Board Member of the academic journal Taiwan Journal of Korean Studies.
-Research interests include modern and contemporary Korean literature, Taiwan–Korea comparative literature, Korean–Chinese / Chinese–Korean literary translation, and Korean language education.
+She is currently an Associate Professor in the Department of Korean Language and Literature at Chinese Culture University, Convener of the Korean Language Group for Senior High School Second Foreign Language Education under the K-12 Education Administration, Ministry of Education, Board Member of the Korean Studies Association of the Republic of China, and an Editorial Board Member of the academic journal The Review of Korean Studies in Taiwan.

-Lin Yu-Yi
+Lin Yu-yi

 Im Mi-ju